zehks/citadel-ordisrespector/README.md

 # Citadel Bitcoin Node #ordisrespector hack
-This guide is heavily based on [Citadel's Bitcoin Node #ordirespector hack](https://github.com/printer-jam/Citadel-ordisrespector)
+This guide is heavily based on [Umbrel's Bitcoin Node #ordirespector hack](https://github.com/printer-jam/umbrel-ordisrespector)

+With this guide you can copy&paste some terminal commands to get your node patched.

+Keep in mind that future node updates will break this patch.

 **Citadel node #ordisrespector hack**
 Do it at your own risk.